Use standard enthalpies of formation to calculate ΔH°_rxn for the... | Channels for Pearson+

 1

-Recall the formula for calculating the standard enthalpy change of a reaction (ΔH°_rxn) using standard enthalpies of formation: ΔH°_rxn = ΣΔH°_f(products) - ΣΔH°_f(reactants).
+Identify the standard enthalpies of formation (ΔH°_f) for each compound involved in the reaction.
+These values are typically found in tables in chemistry textbooks or reliable online resources.
+For this reaction, you need the ΔH°_f for CaO(s), CO2(g), and CaCO3(s).

-Apply the formula to the given reaction: C(s) + H₂O(g) → CO(g) + H₂(g).
-Calculate the sum of the standard enthalpies of formation for the products: CO(g) and H₂(g).
+Write the balanced chemical equation for the reaction: CaO(s) + CO2(g) → CaCO3(s).
+Ensure that the equation is balanced with respect to all elements involved.

-Calculate the sum of the standard enthalpies of formation for the reactants: C(s) and H₂O(g).
+Apply the formula for calculating the standard enthalpy change of the reaction (ΔH°_rxn): ΔH°_rxn = ΣΔH°_f(products) - ΣΔH°_f(reactants).
+This formula involves subtracting the sum of the enthalpies of formation of the reactants from the sum of the enthalpies of formation of the products.

 Watch next